CSC207-UofT/course-project-the-losers-club/phase1/design_document.md

 * Factory Method
   * `GameTemplate.gameFactory()` is used to create the various games.
 When games are added/removed from the pool of available games, `GameTemplate` must be changed, but not the menu implementation in `GameSelector`. `GameSelector` remains independent of the actual available games.
+* Dependency Inversion
+  * `GameTemplate` and `GameSelector` define input and output interfaces.
+These classes have parameters in their constructors for implementations of these interfaces.
+This allows classes in the layers above them to choose which implementation they wish to use.
+Additionally, having these interfaces defined means testing is much easier.
+For example, in `GoFishTest`, a class that emulates the behaviour of a user is used to test the `GoFish` game functionality.

 ## Progress Report

 ### Open questions

+1. How can we redesign our output interface to handle the various messages/types of actions that need to be triggered in the GUI?
+2. Would migrating to a database be worth it for our project?
+It would allow for flexibility in the future should we decide to do more with the users and their statistics, but it would be more complex than the current solution.
+3. Would abstracting away some sort of "menu" superclass make sense for our current design?
+We decided against it for phase 1 because there's only one main menu, and we thought abstracting it away would just add unnecessary complexity.
+Would abstracting it work/make sense with our GUI?

 ### What has worked well

 * Using issues/milestones on GitHub has been a very effective tool to both assign work to people without having to have a general meeting all the time and to ensure that everyone is aware of what work needs to be done and where.
 ### What each group member has been working on

-* Raymond: Added the `GameSelector` menu (and related console IO), added `UserManager` serialization flows, worked on general improvements across the project, coordinated GitHub activities.
+* Raymond: Added the `GameSelector` menu (and related console IO), added `UserManager` serialization flows, worked on general improvements across the project, coordinated GitHub activities, worked on the design document.
-* Teddy: Added `User` entity class and `UserManager` usecase; integrated user functionality across the entire project; worked on `GameSelector` menu; cleaned up and added functionality to `CrazyEights`
+* Teddy: Added `User` entity class and `UserManager` usecase; integrated user functionality across the entire project; worked on `GameSelector` menu; cleaned up and added functionality to `CrazyEights`.
-* Brian: Added `User` entity class and `UserManager` usecase with Teddy; integrated user functionality; created a stat display menu in the main menu; integrated basic GUI with CrazyEights
+* Brian: Added `User` entity class and `UserManager` usecase with Teddy; integrated user functionality; created a stat display menu in the main menu; integrated basic GUI with `CrazyEights`.
-* Bradley: Worked with Daniel on implementing the 'War' usecase.
+* Bradley: Worked with Daniel on implementing the `War` usecase.
 Reviewed pull requests.
-Worked on Design Document
+Worked on the Design Document.
-* Daniel: Worked alongside Bradley on implementing the 'War' usecase.
-Addressed issues with entity classes and streamlined 'Hand' to implement the 'Iterable' interface.
+* Daniel: Worked alongside Bradley on implementing the `War` usecase.
+Addressed issues with entity classes and streamlined `Hand` to implement the `Iterable` interface.
 * Azamat: Implemented the `GoFish` game as a subclass of `GameTemplate`.
 Extended other classes (`Card`, `Hand`, `Player`, and `Input`) by adding new/overloading existing methods to assist with `GoFish`'s functionality.
 Tested `GoFish` by first predefining a sequence of user inputs such that the game successfully ends, and then asserting that a set of post-game conditions hold.
 * Luke: Added `PlayerGUI` and `SingleCardGUI` classes.
 Created and designed the GUI as well as wrote tests for other code.
 Reviewed pull requests and other GitHub maintenance.
-* Nitish: Changed the implementation for `Deck` by changing it from a list to queue for more efficiency and helped with testing GoFish.
+* Nitish: Changed the implementation for `Deck` by changing it from a list to queue for more efficiency and helped with testing `GoFish`.

 ### What each group member plans to work on next
 * Raymond: Migrating serialization to a database, continue improving design and efficiency across the project.